AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Unassigning a member from a subcommittee

+1. Unassigning a member from a subcommittee

+    1. Prerequisites: List all members using the `list` command.
+   At least one member in the list, at least one subcommittee has been created and the member is in that subcommittee.

+    1. Test case: `unassign-sc 1`<br>
+       Expected: The first member in the list will be removed from their subcommittee.
+    1. Test case: `unassign-sc 0`<br>
+       Expected: An error message is displayed as the index given is invalid.
+    1. Test case: `unassign-sc 4`<br>
+       Expected: An error message is displayed as member specified is not in any subcommittee.
+An error message is shown.

 ### Saving data

 1. Dealing with missing data files